geosolutions-it/geobatch/src/doc/source/actionImageMosaic.rst

 The target Geoserver
 @@@@@@@@@@@@@@@@@@@@
-You can control the target geoserver passing GeoServer URL, user and password.
+You can control the GeoServer to work against via the following parameters.

 .. sourcecode:: XML